rstudio/rstudio-conf-2022-program/working-with-people/cross-industry-anomaly-detection-solutions.md

 talk_id: 22191
 talk_slug: cross-industry-anomaly-detection-solutions
 talk_type: regular
+talk_tags: [access, modeling, shiny]
 session_slug: working-with-people
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Cross-Industry Anomaly Detection Solutions with R and Shiny
+talk_title: "Cross-Industry Anomaly Detection Solutions with R and Shiny"
 # A short version of the title, suitable for small displays
 talk_title_short: Cross-Industry Anomaly Detection Solutions with R and Shiny
 # A link to your talk's materials, when ready